• Skip to primary navigation

 Instructions

-Before making this recipe, soak the butterbeans overnight in water, or at least six hours before you plan to make the stew.
+Soak the butterbeans overnight in water or at least six hours before making the stew.

 Before cooking, prepare your ingredients.

-Wash the baby spinach and set it aside to dry.
+• Wash the baby spinach and set aside to dry.

 Butterbean stew ingredients in pot ready to cook